gilch/hissp/docs/lissp_whirlwind_tour.rst

    Familiarity with another Lisp dialect is not assumed, but helpful.
 If you get confused or stuck, look for the Hissp community chat or try the more expository Hissp Primer.

+   You are expected to read through the sections in order.
+New concepts will be presented incrementally.
+Examples of a new concept will otherwise be limited to what has been demonstrated so far, which may not be their most natural expression.
    "

    ;;;; 1 Installation